Foresight Social-aware Reinforcement Learning for Robot Navigation: APPROACH

-Considering the density of the crowd, we only take the humans within the effective range $r_e$ into account, in which range humans are more likely to interact with the robot in the look-ahead distance (see also in Fig. 2 (a)).
-For static humans in $r_e$, the robot can only choose to bypass to avoid collisions as shown in Fig. 2 (b).
-If the action taken by the robot will cause the collision after $\Delta T_{st}$, then there is a penalty on this collision.
-The collision penalty will increase as the number of predicted collisions increases. $R_{st}(s_t^{jn},a_t)$ is then given by:
+where $R_{dy}$ and $R_{st}$ are responsible for dynamic and standing objects, respectively, and are introduced in the following.

-where $\alpha$ is a hyper-parameter. $N_{col}$ is the number of estimated collisions between static humans (in $r_e$) and the robot within look-ahead time $\Delta T_{st}$. $N_{static}$ is the number of static humans that are in the effective range $r_e$ of the robot.
+As far objects have little influence on the current decisions, we only take the objects within the effective range $r_e=2m$ into account, shown in Fig. \ref{fig:RRR}(a).
+For standing objects in $r_e$, the robot can only choose to bypass them as they will not disappear over time.
+If the robot detects that there are potential collisions with standing objects in $\Delta T_{st}=2s$ according to the current decision, a penalty is applied.
+This penalty is proportional to the number of potential collisions with standing objects, which reveals a crowding level, and is formulated as:

-For dynamic humans, when humans come from different directions and walk in opposite directions, or due to the interactive attraction of the crowd, they will gather into clusters as they move, see Fig. 2 (c), which can unavoidably invade the robot's comfort area and may cause collisions.
-We penalize a discomfort to avoid collisions, $R_{dy}(s_t^{jn},a_t)$ is defined as:
+where $\alpha = 0.15$. $N_{col}$ is the number of detected potential collisions between standing objects (in $r_e$) and the robot in $\Delta T_{st}$. $N_{static}$ is the number of standing humans that are in the effective range $r_e$ of the robot.
+By this reward penalty, potential collision are encouraged to be avoided, while as an effect of the foresight built into this penalty the robot also shall take actions in advance to avoid sharp movements, hence making the navigation more smooth, see Fig. \ref{fig:RRR}(b).